Emmanuelle Guyon, the mirror of your emotions

 Silver mineral

-The metal silver, ductile and malleable, surpasses gold in hardness.
-Its properties, facilitating work, combined with its color and brilliance, have captivated humanity, making it one of the most coveted metals.
+Silver, a ductile and malleable metal, surpasses gold in hardness.
+Its properties, which facilitate working with the metal, combined with its color and brilliance, have captivated humanity, making it one of the most prized metals.

-Approximately 70% of the world’s production is dedicated to coinage, a significant portion is employed in goldsmithing, while a small percentage finds use in photography and chemistry.
+Approximately 70% of the world's silver production is dedicated to coinage, a practice that dates back several centuries.
+A significant portion of silver is used in the creation of jewelry and decorative objects, while a smaller percentage is employed in photography (notably with silver salts), medicine, and chemistry.

 History of silver production

-The beginnings of silver ore extraction date back to around 3000 B.C. in Anatolia (Turkey), supplying the Near East, Crete, and Greece in antiquity.
+The origins of silver ore extraction date back to around 3000 BCE in Anatolia (Turkey), supplying the Near East, Crete, and Greece in antiquity.

-Around 1200 B.C., Laurium in Greece became the major production center for silver, providing for the principal Mediterranean civilizations.
+Around 1200 BCE, Laurium in Greece became the major center of silver production, supplying the principal Mediterranean civilizations.

-Around 100 A.D., Spain took over as the primary supplier to the Roman Empire.
+By around 100 CE, Spain took over as the main supplier for the Roman Empire.

-The Moorish conquest of Spain led to a shift in silver supply for Europe, with the opening of small mines across the continent, particularly in Germany and Eastern Europe, especially between 750 and 1200.
-This geographical realignment marks a dynamic era in the history of silver extraction in Europe.
+The Moorish conquest of Spain led to a shift in the supply of silver to Europe, with small mines opening across the continent, particularly in Germany and Eastern Europe, between 750 and 1200.
+This geographical realignment marked a dynamic era in the history of silver extraction in Europe.

-The major event that revitalized the use of silver worldwide was the discovery of the Americas in 1492.
-Between 1500 and 1800, global silver production exploded, with Bolivia, Peru, and Mexico alone accounting for 85% of this production.
+The major event that renewed the use of silver worldwide was the discovery of the Americas in 1492.
+Between 1500 and 1800, global silver production surged, with Bolivia, Peru, and Mexico alone accounting for 85% of this production.
+This boom was made possible by the intensive exploitation of New World silver mines, notably those at Potosí in Bolivia.
+The mercury amalgamation process, discovered in the 16th century, allowed for large-scale silver refining, significantly increasing the profitability of these operations.

 Use of silver